Are you dealing with a narcissist in a toxic relationship?

 Find out how to start focusing on what you want and need first, and learn how to stop feeling like you’re not good enough.
 You’ll find out how to choose your new reality and sharpen your skills for coping with anxiety and stress.

 How do you know if you’re in a relationship with a narcissist?

-Ask yourself: is there someone in your life always puts their own feelings, needs and wants ahead of yours – someone who never seems bothered to ask how you feel about anything?
+Ask yourself: is there someone in your life who always puts their own feelings, needs, and wants ahead of yours – someone who never seems bothered to ask how you feel about anything?

 In these pages, Author and Certified Life Coach Angela Atkinson, herself a survivor of narcissistic relationships, offers insight from both personal experience and professional understanding.
 In addition to giving you tips and tools to understand and handle the toxic people in your life, Atkinson shares practical insight into the workings of a narcissistic mind and serves up proven techniques for handling encounters with your narcissists.
 Plus, you’ll learn how to redefine yourself as an individual and start on the path of rediscovering yourself and your own identity.

 This book doesn’t ask you to do anything you’re not ready to do, and it’s not going to tell you to end the relationship no matter what.
 Instead, it offers a detailed blueprint on various options you have to deal with the toxic relationships in your life and helps you to learn how to take the upper hand with narcissists and come out on top.

 Not sure you’re dealing with a narcissist?
 Try this quiz.

 Get help with narcissistic abuse recovery, right now.